fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 ## Draw a Custom Legend Icon Shape

-Use the following attributes to draw a custom legend icon shape:
+Use the following attributes to draw a custom **chart legend** icon shape:

 - Set the `drawCustomLegendIcon` attribute to `1` to enable drawing of a custom legend icon.
 All other legend icon customization attributes work only if you enable this feature.